 Where: 644 Scarboro Hwy., Cooperville, GA (Near Statesboro) | 912-682-0378

 When: No longer hosting a pumpkin patch and corn maze

-Old Freeman’s is no longer doing their pumpkin patch and corn maze in 2016.
-They will continue to host school field trips, birthday parties, weddings and special events.
+Old Freeman’s is no longer doing their pumpkin patch and corn maze.
+They will, however, continue to host school field trips, birthday parties, weddings and special events.

 Additional Pumpkin Patches You Need to Know About